 - With the aim of steering away from its reputation of a tax haven, Belize has signed the Tax Information Exchange Agreement (TIEA) with 13 nations to promote international co-operation in tax transparency and exchange of information – to maintain;

-- For employees over 14 years old and under 65 years old, it is mandatory for a Belizean company to make Social Security contribution for the employees.
+- It is mandatory for a Belizean company to make Social Security contributions for employees between 14 to 65 years of age.
 Social Security contributions are payable by the employer by the 14th day of each month;

 - Resident employees who earn more than BZ$26,000 (approximately US$13,000) are subject to a flat personal income tax rate of 25%.
 Resident employees who earn less than BZ$26,000 per annum are exempt from personal income tax;

 - Belize has double taxation agreements with the United Kingdom, Austria, and countries from the Caribbean Community (CARICOM), making it more attractive for company formation purposes;